briannorman/eli/README.md

 PROJECTS_DIR=/path/to/your/projects node bin/eli
 ```

-**Note:** If no directory is configured, the server defaults to `./projects` (relative to where the server is run) for backward compatibility.
+**Note:** If no directory is configured, the server defaults to the `projects` folder in the ELI extension directory (`/path/to/eli/projects`) for backward compatibility.
+You can place your projects directly in this folder, or configure a custom location via the extension UI.

 ### 5. Create Your First Project